Nightskyhunter.com

 The two bulges have merged into a single entity and began to take on a slender form.

-Very close to ground contact here.
+Extremely close to ground contact here.
 There was a transparent condensation funnel extending down from the main funnel which tried its best to reach down to Earth.
-Note the bulges to the LHS of the funnel indicating rapid rotation!
+Note the bulges to the LHS of the funnel indicating rapid rotation.

-Funnel lifting back up again, curving gracefully into the classic tornadic profile.
+Funnel lifting back up again while curving gracefully into the classic tornadic profile.
+As I watched I kept thinking was this N. Ireland?, it looked more like Tornado Alley.

-More slender and continuing to bend as it lifts.
+More slender and continuing to bend as it lifted.
 This was awesome to watch.

 Funnel weakening and roping out.
 Horizontal striation lines clearly visible at image top.